nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 The app can only save a maximum of 10,000 appointments.
 If the limit is reached, the app may react in unexpected ways.
-Therefore, ensure that the data file is regularly archived to prevent data loss.
+Therefore, ensure that the data file is regularly archived to prevent data loss and any unexpected behaviour.
 </div>

 ### Editing the data file